 It’s a brave choice to allow the spark of one’s own inner longing grow into the flames of genuine transformation — and even braver to endure the burning that magnifies our inner light.

 Author, publisher, and literary agent D. Patrick Miller has been studying the rise of the “spiritual but not religious” movement first-hand for over 30 years.
-See his new coaching topic “The Endurance of Burning” among other Fearless Consulting offerings, and advance-order his upcoming book How To Be Spiritual Without Being Religious(Hampton Roads, Nov.
-2018).
+See his new coaching topic “The Endurance of Burning” among other Fearless Consulting offerings.

 HOME • BOOKS • FEATURES • STAY IN TOUCH